Bonding Rabbits

 BEFORE BONDING:

 • Both rabbits should to be spay/neutered to reduce hormonal behaviors and aggression.
-It is recommended to wait 2-8 weeks after surgery before attempting introductions to allow the rabbit(s) to heal and hormones to balance.
+It is recommended to wait a minimum of 2 (but up to 8) weeks after surgery before attempting introductions to allow the rabbit(s) to heal and hormones to balance.

 • Both rabbits should also have a wellness exam with an exotic veterinarian to ensure they are healthy and free of contagious diseases like respiratory infections or parasites.